COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 - Active GitHub review cycles helped ensure complex changes (e.g., timelines, ranking normalization, portfolio orchestration) merged without breaking dependencies.
 - Members communicated regularly to avoid merge conflicts after structural changes in CLI, authentication, and portfolio modules.
 - Testing updates were shared across the team to ensure consistency between ZIP upload logic, analysis workflow, and timeline metrics.
+- We had an efficient meeting to help assign the work and highlight priorities for the week.

 ---